About our FNS51220 Diploma of Insurance Broking

 - FNSINC412 Apply and maintain knowledge of financial products and services

-- FNSSAM511 Apply advanced techniques to sell financial products and services.
+- FNSSAM521 Apply advanced techniques to provide financial products and services

 There are no entry requirements.